umutyildiz1/timer/README.md

 # timer

-The example of multi-threading , I/O , sound operations.
+The example of multi-threading , I/O , sound operations and GUI.